HarshValuebound/EchoAI/README.md

 ## Contributing

-If you'd like to contribute to FoloUp, feel free to fork the repository, make your changes, and submit a pull request.
+If you'd like to contribute to InterviewIQ, feel free to fork the repository, make your changes, and submit a pull request.
 Contributions are welcomed and appreciated.

 For a detailed guide on contributing, read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Show Your Support 🌟

-If you find FoloUp helpful, please consider giving us a star on GitHub!
+If you find InterviewIQ helpful, please consider giving us a star on GitHub!
 It helps us reach more developers and continue improving the project.

 ## Contact